couchbase-examples/python-quickstart/README.md

 ### Install Dependencies

+The dependencies for the application are specified in the `requirements.txt` file in the src folder.
 Dependencies can be installed through `pip` the default package manager for Python.

 ```sh
 cd src